annajesus/second_project/README.md

 ![images](https://user-images.githubusercontent.com/108558769/206596859-100a808a-b2b5-4f92-9ff8-1bd8ee5cb0b2.png)

 # Happy Coder Project
     * The team worked together to complete the ETL process on a dataset of our choice.
-We choose the World Happiness Report to analyze the countries that ranked the highest in overall happiness.
+We chose the World Happiness Report to analyze the countries that ranked the highest in overall happiness.
 We focused on comparing the suicide rate and population growth based on those highest ranking countries.
 We then focused on one country, India, in particular to further analyze closer those factors.